kyotalab/vento/README_en.md

 - **Transfer Profiles via YAML**: Easily define source, destination, protocol, authentication, and hooks.
 - **SFTP Transfers**: Upload/download files between local and SFTP servers, with SSH key authentication support.
-- **SCP Transfers** (New): Supports SCP-based transfer for environments where SFTP is unavailable.
+- **SCP Transfers**: Supports SCP-based transfer for environments where SFTP is unavailable.
-- **File Size Limitation** (New): Prevent unintended large file transfers by setting `maxFileSizeMb` in `config.yaml`.
+- **File Size Limitation**: Prevent unintended large file transfers by setting `maxFileSizeMb` in `config.yaml`.
 Default is 500MB.
 The maximum allowed value is 2048MB (2GB).
-- **Validation Improvements**: Validates profile IDs and required fields in YAML, with clear error feedback.
 - **Pre/Post/Error Hooks**: Execute arbitrary shell commands before/after transfers or when errors occur.
 - **Simple Logging**: Output logs to file or stdout for easy debugging and tracking.
+- **TUI-based Profile Management** (New):
+  A new `vento admin` command launches a terminal user interface for:
+  - Viewing existing profiles
+  - Editing profiles interactively
+  - Creating new profiles with a template
+  - Deleting profiles
+  - Duplicating profiles

 ## Sample `config.yaml`